 If you are just getting started using WILSIM-GC, it may be helpful to run a couple of example simulations, to familiarize yourself with the model and its capabilities.
 Here are a few options you might try.
+For more in-depth instructions, several exercises are available on the Teaching Activities page.

 Use Default Parameter Values and Change Your Viewing Perspective